cdapio/cdap/cdap-docs/developer-guide/source/api.rst

 ==============

 This interface supports submitting SQL queries over Datasets.
-Queries are processed asynchronously, therefore to obtain query results the following steps need to be performed:
+Queries are processed asynchronously; to obtain query results, perform these steps:

 - first, **submit** the query;
 - then poll for the query's **status** until it is finished;